 In order that Peabody’s large ensembles be able to produce music of the highest possible caliber and to ensure that ensemble members receive the training and discipline necessary to prepare them for careers as professional musicians, students are expected to adhere to the following general requirements:

-· Arrive at the check-in table in the appropriate concert attire by no later than the call time posted for each concert.
+- Arrive at the check-in table in the appropriate concert attire by the call time posted for each concert.
+Students arriving 15 minutes after the call time will be counted late to the concert.
 Concert attire guidelines for the various ensembles are provided below.
 All players involved in a concert are expected to arrive by the posted call time regardless of whether they play on the first piece of the program.

 The staff of the Ensemble Office is here to support all students who are involved in Peabody’s ensembles, to make sure that they have all the necessary resources available to them to produce professional results.
 Students enrolled in Large Ensemble should feel free to visit the Ensemble Office and talk to the staff members any time they have a question or concern about any aspect of their involvement with ensembles.